Oreoxmt/tidbcloudy/README.md

 pip install tidbcloudy
 ```

-Make sure that you have mysql client installed in your environment.
+Make sure that you have installed mysql client in your environment.
 For more information, see [PyMySQL/mysqlclient](https://github.com/PyMySQL/mysqlclient#install).

 ## Usage

+To get full code examples, see the [`examples`](/examples/) folder.

 ### List all resources in your organization

+To get the full code example of listing all projects, clusters, backup tasks, and restore tasks in your organization, see [`/examples/0_list_resources.py`](/examples/0_list_resources.py).

 ```python
 import tidbcloudy